 Jean-Sébastien was awarded a First Class grade from the University of Cambridge for his Master of Law thesis, which focussed on the notion of trademark use and addressed the issue of invisible use of trademarks in meta tags and keyword advertising, as well as the subliminal use of trademarks in new marketing techniques.

-Jean-Sébastien is an editor of IP Update — Canada, the firm's intellectual property law bulletin, as well as a member of the firm's Social Media Business Development Committee.
+Jean-Sébastien is an editor of IP Update — Canada, the firm's intellectual property law bulletin, as well as a member of the Montreal office's recruitment committee.

 Emerson Electric Co v Canadian Tire Corporation Limited, 2016 FC 308 - Successfully represented Emerson Electric Co. and Emerson Electric Canada Limited (Emerson) in defending a motion brought by Canadian Tire to strike out Emerson's open-ended allegations of patent infringement.
 The motion was dismissed by the Federal Court and costs awarded to Emerson.